freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-cocktail-sort.md

 # --description--

-**Cocktail sort** tests whether the two elements are in the wrong order, then change the two elements places.
-If no elements left to be swapped, then the list is sorted.
+Cocktail sort works by iterating through the list, comparing adjacent elements and swapping them if they’re in the wrong order.
+This algorithm operates by traversing through a given array in both directions.

 # --instructions--